 This is to announce that Jessica has started a scheduled temporary leave.
 We are grateful she plans to return to her remote position, and an exact timeframe will become clearer as the summer progresses.
-We will miss her cheerful presence on a day to day basis, but Laura Zah DNP has been working hard orienting to the practice and will be joined here in the office by Trish McPhee NP next week as permanent supports to the care provided by Berkshire Whole Health.
+We will miss her cheerful presence on a day to day basis.
+Trish McPhee NP will be starting next week as a permanent support to the care provided by Berkshire Whole Health.

 Covid apparently isn’t going anywhere yet.
 New case counts have doubled, but it’s only gone from not much at all to not a lot.
 Still, I can feel the collective enthusiasm waning.
 Or is it the collective concern rising?
 We all are traumatized to a degree by 2020 and are ready for some predictability.

 Berkshire case counts have averaged about 10 per week over the last 30 days.
 The most recent 7 days are par for the course.
 No Blip yet here.

 VIEW TO THE FUTURE